rsspp/experiments/README.md

 -------------

 ### NPF (https://github.com/tbarbette/npf)
-Clone the repository with `git clone https://github.com/tbarbette/npf.git && cd npf`.
-Install python3 and python3-pip with your system package manager (`sudo apt install python3 python3-pip` for Debian-based systems) and the requirements of NPF with `pip3 install --user -r requirements.txt`.
+NPF can be installed with python pip.
+Install python3 and python3-pip with your system package manager (`sudo apt install python3 python3-pip` for Debian-based systems) if not already done and install NPF with `pip3 install --user npf`.
 In case of troubles, you may find more help on the [README.md page of NPF](https://github.com/tbarbette/npf#network-performance-framework).

 You must define the servers and the NICs to be used *in the cluster folder of NPF*.
 This is our file for the server: cluster/server0.node